plotly/plotly.github.io/_posts/2015-04-21-graph-with-error-bars.md

 layout: two_column_layout
 title: Make a Graph with Error Bars
 subtitle: A Step by Step Guide to Graphs with Error Bars
-permalink: /how-to-make-a-graph-with-error-bars-online
+permalink: /graph-with-error-bars
 imageurl: /static/images/graph-with-error-bars/thum-graph-with-error-bars.png
 state: active
 tags: statistical
-meta_description: Make a graph with error bars online and for free with Plotly
+meta_description: A tutorial on how to make a graph with error bars online.
+Plotly is the easiest and fastest way to make and share graphs online.
 ---

 #Make a Graph with Error Bars